harveytriana/BlazorServerML/README.md

 - The data file for the training can be changed, however, to simplify the example, this part was not added to the code.
 You can see that the `trainFile` parameter exists, which, if null, the data from *kaggle* will be used.

 - `Predictor` is passed as a parameter because if the model changes we must update the prediction engine, since` Predictor` acts as a service.

+- Included the text column `OceanProximity`.
+There are several models to transform information from text to numbers.

 ### Prediction